AndyyAD/Word-guessing-game/README.md

 # Word-guessing-game
 This is  a word guessing game made in HTML, CSS and JavaScript.
 I made this for my Web Development.

+Play the game by clicking on the following link: https://andyyad.github.io/Word-guessing-game/

 Home:
 ![image](https://user-images.githubusercontent.com/80671044/202741915-64120559-3377-40c2-959b-5c1cc65689a7.png)